chbeu/chbeu.github.io/content/post/20241107_phd_position/index.md

 #projects: []
 ---

 To strengthen our interdisciplinary research team, we seek a doctoral researcher with a focus on **fairness in recommender systems** in the music sector or a related field in the media sector.
-Fully-funded position.
 It is a funded PhD position (30h/week; for 4 years).

+We seek candidates with **strong foundation in computational methods, as they apply to recommender systems research**, who are **equally motivated to incorporate human-centered insights into their work**.
 Candidates are expected to integrate well into a genuinely interdisciplinary research setting and demonstrate a strong interest in recommender systems.
-We seek candidates with **strong foundation in computational methods, as they apply to recommender systems research**, who are **equally motivated to incorporate human-centered insights into their work**.

 This position is part of the 'Excellence in Digital Sciences and Interdisciplinary Technologies' (EXDIGIT) initiative at the [Faculty of Digital and Analytical Sciences](https://www.plus.ac.at/digital-and-analytical-sciences/?lang=en) at Paris Lodron University Salzburg, Austria.